aws-samples/aws-modernization-with-rafay-systems/content/040_modules/1_setup.md

 - Login to the Rafay Console with the credentials provided and click on Infrastructure

-- Select "Cloud Credentials", Click on "New Credential" and provide a unique name "aws-workshop-x" where x aligns with your Rafay user.
+- Select "Cloud Credentials", Click on "New Credential" and provide a unique name "aws-cloudcredential-xx" where xx aligns with your Rafay user.

 ![Create Cloud Credential](/040_modules/img/part1/cloud_credential_create.png)